ShravaniAWanjari/The-Lenny-Growth-Assistant/README.md

 ## Prerequisites

-- Docker Desktop with Compose (recommended), or Python 3.12+, Node.js 20+, and PostgreSQL 16.
+- Docker Desktop with Compose, Python 3.12+, Node.js 20+, and PostgreSQL 16.
 - Ollama for Local mode.
 The required local model is `llama3.2` (the configured default; `llama3.2:latest` also works).
 - A Gemini API key only for Cloud mode.